 A: All donations are greatly appreciated and the best way to support FBMS is with a monetary donation, that we are able to direct to areas of greatest need.
 Donations made by check, cash, or credit card allows us to respond immediately in helping friends and neighbors in need.

 We also rely on donations of in-kind goods to help offset the cost of purchasing items.
-Download our Wishlist form for a list of current needs and visit our Give Page for information on how you can organize friends, family, co-workers, or other groups to run a drive.
+Download our Wish List for a list of current needs and visit our Give Page for information on how you can organize friends, family, co-workers, or other groups to run a drive.

 Q: Do you accept donations of food?

-We request that arrangements are made in advance to drop off prepared foods are made so staff can make proper arrangements to accept and properly store food:
+We request that arrangements are made in advance to drop off prepared foods so staff can make proper arrangements to accept and properly store food:

 Via email at firstname.lastname@example.org

 Bagged lunches are also welcomed and accepted at our shelters, and are a great way for groups (particularly youth groups) to be involved in helping those served by FBMS.
-For more information on bagged lunches visit our Get Involved page.
+Click here for more information about bagged lunches.

 Q: How much of my donation goes to the people you serve?